Marc Anthony Richardson: Life and work

 Year of the Rat, a Künstlerroman, draws heavily from his personal experiences, as well as from those of his family members, past and present, delving into philosophical rants, poetry, social satire, and ribald, phantasmagoric language.
 Over the course of a decade, many of the incidents written in the book were freshly experienced by the author, such as his father's death and the near-death accounts of his mother and himself.
+Year of the Rat was published on her 72nd birthday, the day of her successful heart surgery.
 Initially, one reviewer wrote that "the book is certainly unique in voice and style, but it’s also frightening, ugly, dense, and borderline offensive...it will make all but the most experimental of readers throw it across a room."

-Messiahs, his second novel, fixes on an anonymous couple, an Asian-American woman and an African-American man.
-The man volunteered imprisonment on behalf of his wrongfully convicted nephew, yet―after over two years on death row―was “exonerated.”
+Messiahs, a speculative novel, fixes on an anonymous couple, an Asian American woman and an African American man.
+The man volunteered imprisonment on behalf of his wrongfully convicted nephew, yet―after over two years on death row―was "exonerated".
 In this dystopian society, proxies are allowed on death row in place of their convicted kin, as acts of holy reform.
 The initiative is based on the Passion of Christ.
-Messiahs was nominated as a fiction finalist for the 2021 Big Other Book Award.
+It was nominated as a fiction finalist for the 2021 Big Other Book Award.

-Richardson was also a recipient of a PEN America grant, a Zora Neale Hurston/Richard Wright fellowship, an Art Omi residency, a Vermont Studio Center residency, and was an Andrew W. Mellon Scholar-in-residence at Rhodes University in Grahamstown, South Africa.
-His work has appeared in Conjunctions, Callaloo, Black Warrior Review, Western Humanities Review, and the Anthology, Who Will Speak for America? from Temple University Press.
-He taught at Rutgers University, New Brunswick, and currently teaches at the University of Pennsylvania.
-In 2021, he received a Sachs Program Grant for Arts Innovation and a Creative Capital Award for his novel-in-progress, The Serpent Will Eat Whatever is in the Belly of the Beast.
-Concerning the Creative Capital Award, Richardson said: "[It] means so much, because there seems to be three types of thinkers in this world: those who think inside a cell, those who think outside the cell, and those who simply think freely.
-This award supports the artists who work with no limitations in mind, no allegiances―whose diverse experiences require divergent formats."
+Richardson was also a recipient of a PEN America grant, a Zora Neale Hurston/Richard Wright fellowship, an Art Omi residency, a Vermont Studio Center residency, and was an Andrew W. Mellon Scholar-in-residence at Rhodes University in Makhanda, South Africa.
+His work has appeared in Conjunctions, Callaloo, Black Warrior Review, Western Humanities Review, and the Anthology Who Will Speak for America? from Temple University Press.
+He taught at Rutgers University–New Brunswick, the University of Pennsylvania, and currently teaches at Stony Brook University.

+In 2021, Richardson received a Creative Capital Award and a Sachs Program Grant for Arts Innovation for his work-in-progress, The Serpent Will Eat Whatever Is in the Belly of the Beast.
+Concerning the Creative Capital Award, Richardson stated: "This award supports the artists who work with no limitations in mind, no allegiances―whose diverse experiences require divergent formats."
+In 2024, he received an Artist Practitioner Fellowship from the Center for the Study of Race and Ethnicity in America (CSREA) at Brown University.